Private renting for tenants: evictions in England

 - a date for your court hearing

-The defence form is your chance to say why you have rent arrears and if you disagree with what your landlord put on the ‘claim for possession’ forms.
-You need to return it within 14 days.
+The defence form is your chance to say why you owe rent or if you disagree with anything your landlord put on the ‘claim for possession’ forms.
+The judge will use the form to understand why you think you should remain in your home.

 You may have to pay extra court fees if you do not provide information in the defence form and this results in a delay to your court case.